 Sexual harassment often comes from a desire for control.
 Those in powerful positions don’t want their authority compromised.
-Knowing that they have status above certain employees makes them feel they have a license to demean them.
+Knowing that they have a status above certain employees, makes them feel they have a license to demean them.
 Since sex is an incredibly intimate topic, the ability to exploit someone’s insecurities through suggestive comments or actions can be thrilling for harassers.

 There’s no single type of sexual harassment.
 It can include making lewd comments, telling inappropriate jokes, and offering promotions in exchange for sexual favors.
 Discussing an employee’s wardrobe in uncomfortable detail or grazing a hand against them could also be considered harassment.

 If a behavior makes someone feel like they’re in a precarious situation and requests for it to stop are not accepted, a harassment claim wouldn’t be out of line.
 None of this information is particularly revolutionary.

 Sexual harassment policies are commonplace in just about any work environment.
 However, there’s still a divide on what constitutes sexual harassment and what the appropriate punishments are.
 The #MeToo movement has put a spotlight on how people are sexually humiliated in the workplace, but anyone case could have ten different analyses based on the evidence presented.

 In the #MeToo era, people aren’t becoming more overly-sensitive and mistaking good-natured compliments for sexual harassment.
 Instead, they’re feeling more assertive in voicing complaints when someone harasses them.
 Technology has also offered more ways for harassment to occur.